fullstorydev/fullstory-segment-middleware-android/README.md

     - Create FullStoryMiddleware with appropriate settings.

       ```java
       // use the same values as Segment builder uses.
-By default use your segment write key
+By default, uses your segment write key
       // if you set a custom segment, tag explicitly (see below),
       // use the same tag rather than the write key to init FullStoryMiddleware
       FullStoryMiddleware fsm = new FullStoryMiddleware(getApplicationContext(),